 3. Precinct passcodes are the same.
 The passcodes are the same for all voting stations and other precinct devices throughout the entire election, although they are different for different types of tasks.

-Since the same set of passcodes must be given to many people (at least one person at every voting location), it is imperative not to distribute the passcodes until just before the election.
-Different passcodes should be used for training.
+Since the same set of passcodes must be given to many people (at least one person at every voting location), it is imperative not to distribute the passcodes until just before the election and that different passcodes should always be used for training.